 Outreach to the “Non-Customer”

-The pool of potential patients who could benefit from eye care services is very large in North Ghana, but they will be unaware of the new services at the NCEH.
+The pool of potential patients who could benefit from eye care services is very large in North Ghana, but they will be unaware of the new services at the NCEN.
 These potential patients are referred to as “non-customers”.
-To increase demand for services, the NCEH team will make frequent trips to the rural areas to identify “non-customers” and inform them about the clinic, its services, and especially the free or low cost of care.
+To increase demand for services, the NCEN team makes frequent trips to the rural areas to identify “non-customers” and inform them about the clinic, its services, and especially the free or low cost of care.

 Social Marketing

-The main aim of the social marketing campaign is to increase demand for services at the NCEH.
-By raising awareness about the new services and payment structure, more people will seek care at the NCEH.
-This will be achieved through a combination of direct outreach in person by NCEH staff on a regular basis, dissemination of marketing materials in targeted communities, and public service announcements (PSA) on the radio which is still used heavily among the local population in Northern Ghana.
-The PSAs and direct community outreach will include information to improve overall health literacy among the population.
-It will cover vision, nutrition, and prevention of blindness as well as the new services and costs of treatment at the NCEH.
+The main aim of the social marketing campaign is to increase demand for services at the NCEN.
+By raising awareness about the new services and payment structure, more people will seek care at the NCEN.
+This is achieved through a combination of direct outreach in person by NCEN staff on a regular basis, dissemination of marketing materials in targeted communities, and public service announcements (PSA) on the radio which we use heavily among the local population in Northern Ghana.
+The PSAs and direct community outreach include information to improve overall health literacy among the population.
+It cover’s vision, nutrition, and prevention of blindness as well as the new services and costs of treatment at the NCEN.

 Screening

-Bi-weekly screening for cataract, glaucoma, refractive error and for other eye diseases will be conducted in Tamale and in the rural communities of North Ghana.
+Bi-weekly screening for cataract, glaucoma, refractive error and for other eye diseases is conducted in Tamale and in the rural communities of North Ghana.

 Registering people with the National Health Insurance Program